brunobispo/tiny-parallax/README.md

 );
 ```

-Additionally, you can utilize the library's built-in range functions to easily define animation boundaries.
-For more details, refer to the source code in [src/core/ranges.ts](src/core/ranges.ts).
+For convenience, the library includes predefined range functions to easily set up animation thresholds.
+For in-depth information, consult the source code at [src/core/ranges.ts](src/core/ranges.ts).